Bernardo-MG/cookiecutter-python-library/docs/source/index.rst

 - Travis configuration file
 - Customized setup.py module to minimize configuration, and using tox for the tests
+- Run tests with a command
 - Docs using `Sphinx`_ and the `Sphinx Docs Theme`_
+- Build the docs with a command
 - Prepared to run tests through tox
-- Prepared to run tests on Python 3.4, 3.5, 3.6
+- Prepared to run tests on Python 3
-- Prepared to run tests on pypy and pypy 3
+- Prepared to run tests on pypy 3
 - Prepared to run coverage tests and integrate with `Coveralls`_
 - Prepared to run tests for the `Sphinx`_ documentation